 PAM is a type of clustering, used primarily for categorical features (Shendre, 2020).
 It seeks to identify a finite set of clusters or subgroups to describe data (Fonseca, 2013; James et al., 2013).
 This method creates some subgroups to maximize both the similarity within clusters and the differences among other groups.
 This algorithm adopts Gower distance which calculates the distance between two objects whose properties are a mix of categorical and quantitative values (Shendre, 2020).
 Clustering is used to obtain profiles of citizens with similar attitudes toward climate change.

 Correlational Class Analysis (CCA) identifies such “cultural schemas” in survey data, in particular in public opinion data (Boutyline, 2017; Rossoni et al., 2020).
 This technique is an implementation of Relational Class Analysis (RCA) developed by Goldberg (2011) and it “seeks to parse out groups, or classes, of like-minded individuals.
 Unlike these methods, however, it uses relationality to compare these individuals not on their attitudes per se but on the patterns of relations between their attitudes” (p.1399).
 Therefore, the goal of RCA is to partition individuals into groups that shared “cultural classes” (Rossoni et al., 2020).
-The shared “cultural schemas” “does not imply having identical attitudes or behaviours, rather it suggests agreeing on the structures of relevance and opposition that make actions and symbols meaningful” (Goldberg, 2011, p.
+The shared “cultural schemas” “does not imply having identical attitudes or behaviours.
+Rather it suggests agreeing on the structures of relevance and opposition that make actions and symbols meaningful” (Goldberg, 2011, p.
 1402).
 Therefore, it tries to find patterns of associations between attitudes or behaviours in terms of “relationality”.
 It tries to find relationships both between individuals and between variables, combining clustering analysis and multidimensional scaling or factor analysis (Goldberg, 2011).
 The difference between RCA and CCA lies in the concept of “relationality”.
 While Goldberg (2011) uses linear dependency between two singular vectors of answers to find the shared cultural schemas, CCA suggests adopting Pearson’s correlation (Boutyline, 2017).
 Boutyline (2017) demonstrated that CCA produces more accurate results.
 In this case, there is no relationship between cases as in clustering, rather than between variables.

 Only categorical ordinal variables are used with these two algorithms, only climate change questions are considered, except for the dependent variable, pro-environmental behaviour, and climate change risk perception.
 Five questions are selected to fit these methods.
 The questions proposed are on the type of governance on climate change.
 The responses were on a 4-point Likert scale, with the following gradations and labels (the latter change according to the questions):